AbdullahFaruk/cuc_jav_webdriver/README.md

 **cuc_jav_webdriver** is a template for a [Cucumber-jvm](https://github.com/cucumber/cucumber-jvm), JAVA, [Selenium WebDriver](http://www.seleniumhq.org/projects/webdriver/) and [JUnit](http://junit.org/) project.

 This template implements the [Page Object](http://www.seleniumhq.org/docs/06_test_design_considerations.jsp#page-object-design-pattern) design pattern.
+This template also supports REST endpoint testing using the [rest-assured](http://www.jayway.com/2013/11/29/rest-assured-2-0-testing-your-rest-services-is-easier-than-ever/) framework.
+REST endpoint testing bypasses the browser UI and directly tests the server.

 The purpose of this template is to provide a quick start to new software test automation projects.